 I did eventually get my postcards.
-But the process was "aggravating," to say the least.
+But the process was aggravating, to say the least.
 The customer service was appalling.
 They weren't friendly and didn't seem to give a hoot if I was happy or not.
-And, frankly, the paper they used was thin and the ink smudged when it went through mail.
+And, frankly, the paper they used was thin and the ink smudged when it went through mail machines at the post office.

 What's that saying about God closing one door and opening a window?
-My thought at the time was: I could do this same thing WAY better, and charge less, and create a "higher end" product and be nice to the people that call me just by caring about their order!
+My thought at the time was: I could do this same thing WAY better, and charge less, and create a "higher end" product and be nice to the people that call me just by caring about their order and their results!